New Bionic Sphincter/valve Designed to Eliminate the Need to Wear Collection Bags (Going Thru FDA Approval Process)

 Apr 16, 2014 4:55 pm

-Dear Zywie; I'm obviously fortunate that I do not currently require such surgery, but one never knows when such things can change.
-Nevertheless, I tried to put myself in the thought process as if I did require such, and came up with the exact conclusion you just eloquently stated, that I would be greatly relieved at first to be alive, but then must face the challenges of my new condition.
+Dear Zywie, I'm obviously fortunate that I do not currently require such surgery, but one never knows when such things can change.
+Nevertheless, I tried to put myself in the thought process as if I did require such, and came up with the exact conclusion you just eloquently stated: that I would be greatly relieved at first to be alive, but then must face the challenges of my new condition.
 It would seem a great improvement to be able to not have to deal with the bags.
-And to be a bit more specific, our modest implanted valve (that will act like a bionic sphincter), which will be fully controllable by the patient who will open and close it using a car-key-like activator, couldn't be more easy to implant and use as some of our experimental implant procedures took less than 20 minutes, with 10 of those minutes being spent on the suture closing of the abdomen of the experimental subjects.
+And to be a bit more specific, our modest implanted valve (that will act like a bionic sphincter), which will be fully controllable by the patient who will open and close it using a car-key-like activator, couldn't be easier to implant and use as some of our experimental implant procedures took less than 20 minutes, with 10 of those minutes being spent on the suture closing of the abdomen of the experimental subjects.

 Anoniem18